RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ### **Introduction**
-This project explores the development of a **Collaborative Robot Assistant**, integrating a **TurtleBot 4 (mobile robot)** and a **UR5 robotic arm (stationary manipulator)** for object transport and manipulation.
+This project explores the development of a **Collaborative Robot**, which integrating a **TurtleBot 4 Lite** and a **UR5 robotic arm** for object transport and manipulation.

 **Research Question:**
-*"How can a mobile robot and a robotic arm effectively collaborate in an automated environment to transport, sort, and manipulate objects with minimal human intervention?"*
+*"How can a mobile robot and a robotic arm effectively collaborate in an automated environment to transport and manipulate objects with minimal human intervention?"*

-This work is inspired by real-world warehouse automation and industrial robotics, where mobile robots transport items, and robotic arms handle detailed tasks like sorting, picking, and assembly.
-The project will leverage **ROS 2 for communication, SLAM for navigation (TurtleBot), and MoveIt! for motion planning (UR5).**
+This work is inspired by real-world warehouse automation and industrial robotics, where mobile robots transport items, and robotic arms handle detailed tasks like pick & place, sorting and assembly.
+The project will leverage **ROS 2 for communication, SLAM for navigation (TurtleBot).**

 ---